Nuclear effects in high-energy neutrino interactions: Nuclear effects on inelasticity

 There are two key points arising from the result that $R-1 \neq 0$: the nuclear effects are large at small inelasticities and they behave differently for $\nu$ and $\overline\nu$, particularly for hydrogen.
 The differences in $\nu$ and $\overline \nu$ may cancel for some effects if there is an equal admixture of $\nu$ and $\overline\nu$.
 At $E_\nu \sim 1$~TeV, the flux of atmospheric neutrinos (the dominant source) is expected to be in the proportion $\nu/\overline\nu \sim 1.55$, rising to 1.75 at 100 TeV \cite{Aartsen:2017kpd}, resulting in an incomplete cancellation.
 We will consider the implications of these nuclear effects on a number of different analyses.

 IceCube found rather good agreement between their data and inelasticity expectations \cite{Aartsen:2017kpd}.
 In their lowest energy bin, $1 < E_\nu <3$~TeV, the rise in $R$ led to an increase in low inelasticity events.
 IceCube has limited low inelasticity acceptance in this energy region because of the requirement that the number of detected photons, summed over the IceCube volume, $N_{pe}$, is large enough to observe the event.
 The absence of a significant hadronic shower means that most of the neutrino energy is transferred to the muon and escapes the detector.
-There is room in these data for nuclear effects.
+There is room in these data for nuclear effects and efforts have been made to refine the calculations of neutrino scattering rates \cite{2019PhRvD.100i1301G,2019JHEP...01..217B}.

 Many other neutrino telescope measurements rely on an implicit knowledge of the inelasticity distribution because many starting-track analyses have an inelasticity-dependent inefficiency.
 These analyses also require a minimum $N_{pe}$, or other similar criteria, making them insensitive to events with $y\approx 0$.